hstephan23/dep_graph/README.md

 DepGraph is a lightweight tool for exploring source file dependencies as an interactive graph.
 It scans source trees or uploaded archives, builds a dependency graph, highlights circular dependencies, and provides deep analysis tools — in a browser UI, from the command line, or directly inside VS Code.

+The link to the online webapp is https://dep-graph.onrender.com

 ## Supported Languages

 - **C / C++** — `#include` directives (`.c`, `.h`, `.cpp`, `.cc`, `.cxx`, `.hpp`, `.hxx`)